Influenza

 Symptoms

 Sudden onset of fever, chills, muscle aches, headache, cough, sore throat, and fatigue.
 Unlike a cold, flu symptoms come on quickly and are typically more severe.
+Vomiting and diarrhea can occur, especially in children.

 Who is at risk?